Mohamed-Ahmed-Esmat/Cairo-Metro-Android-Application/README.md

 # Cairo Metro Android Application
- It is an an application for the underground metro lines in Cairo, built using Java
+ It is an application for the underground metro lines in Cairo, built using Java